Betula populifolia aka White Birch

 White Birch, Gray Birch, Fire Birch

-How to care for White Birch
+How difficult is it to take care of White Birch

 White Birch presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.